Tiny Town 1: Easy-to-move cottages for vacant sites. 30 ultra-low-cost units, 1 common building on a 100 x120 foot lot.

 6 Locate the village near transit and grocery stores, in neighbourhoods that residents regard as their own.

-Here is an example.
 In 2017, The City of Vancouver closed the dilapidated Regent and Balmoral SRO Hotels displacing 300 residents.
 Six years later the City decided to demolish the hotels after considering renovations; As of May 2023 the hotels remain standing and empty.
 New replacement units may arrive in another two to three years, costing between $200,000 and $300,000.

 Most people become homeless as a result of eviction.
 According to a UBC study, BC has the highest eviction rate in Canada, double the national average.
 One in ten rental households was evicted in the five years prior to 2021.
 The authors point out that 85% of these evictions were “no-fault”.
 In other words, they had nothing to do with tenant behavior but were the result of renovations, demolitions, and other market considerations.

 Successful villages are self-managed by residents who elect a council from their numbers.
 The council works with all those in the village to establish rules and penalties, assign chores, and levy fees to cover basic costs.
 Many villages have a probation period to make sure a new resident will fit in.
 Rules usually include no alcohol, no drugs, no firearms, no open fires, no violence or stealing, and no abusive language.
 Failure to follow the rules usually results in a warning.
 A second infraction can mean temporary or permanent expulsion from the camp.
 The rules may seem heavy-handed, but they are necessary for a population of many difficult people.
+City bureucracies often waste a huge sum retaining a non-profit to “manage” the village, when all that is required is an operating agreement and a liason to represent village issues to the city and vice versa.

 Village Manual and New Member Agreement